Asphalt Shingle Roof Cost Guide (2024) • By Shingle Type & Roof Size

 Key Points (3-Tab Shingles)

-• Lowest-tier shingle lines
+• Lowest-tier performance shingle lines

 • Cheapest type of asphalt shingles